Abhilashareddy/18CSL38/Lab Programs.md

 ___

-**5. Design, Develop and implement a Program in C for the following Stack Applications**
+**5. Design, Develop and implement a program in C for the following Stack Applications**

-* Evaluation of Suffix expression with single digit operands and operators (+ */. %. ^)
+* Evaluation of Suffix expression with single-digit operands and operators (+ */. %. ^)

 * Solving Tower of Hanoi problem with n disks
 ___